Hornbills

 This bird is found from Rwanda, Kenya, south-eastern Zaire, and Angola southwards to northern Namibia, northern Botswana, and eastern South Africa.
 It has been declining in later years.

-The specific name refers to Benjamin Leadbeater (1760-1837), an English natural history dealer in London.
+The specific name refers to Benjamin Leadbeater (1773-1851), an English naturalist and natural history dealer in London.

-Southern ground-hornbill, Lake Manyara National Park, Tanzania.
-(Photo copyright © by Kaj Halberg)
+This southern ground-hornbill is preening, sitting on a toppled tree, Lake Manyara National Park, Tanzania.
+(Photos copyright © by Kaj Halberg)

-This southern ground-hornbill, observed in Serengeti National Park, Tanzania, is swallowing a beetle or some other insect.
+This one is swallowing a beetle or some other insect, Serengeti National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)

 (Uploaded February 2016)